MarySukhorukova/MarySukhorukova/README.md

 ## Hi, I'm Maria 👋

-🚀 Hi, I'm a QA Engineer with over 5 years of experience in software testing
+🚀 I'm a QA Engineer with over 5 years of experience in software testing

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/marysukhorukova/)